Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Ethics Statement

 \section{Ethics Statement}

-The broad goal of producing accurate event data is to objectively understand and study political conflict and mediation to prevent or mitigate harm.
+The broad goal of producing accurate event data is to objectively measure and understand processes of political conflict and mediation around the world in order to prevent or mitigate their harm.
 We aim to produce a simple, flexible tool to serve this purpose.
+In particular, the zero-shot approach of this study largely reduces the costs, effort, and time to produce highly-quality event data on conflict, thus helping international and domestic government agencies, as well as researchers and practitioners to track, analyze, and mitigate the causes and effects of political violence.
+The project relied exclusively on news-story-like text as second-hand accounts of conflict events, but did not involve human research subjects.